do-me/apple-embedding-atlas-foursquare-italy/README.md

 ```

 Then run this command, avoiding embedding creation and passing precalculated umap x and y coords.

 ```shell
 embedding-atlas foursquare_places_all_italy_names_with_umap_coords.parquet --duckdb server --no-embedding --text name --x x --y y
 ```

+## Misc

+Note that this repo is almost maxing out what you can host for free on GitHub pages.
+The file limit on GitHub is 100Mb; the file size of the dataset used in this app is around 93Mb.

+Thanks to Apple for open sourcing this amazing piece of software!